您的任务很简单,编写一个代码段,当以一种语言执行时仅输出字符串,'abc'而以另一种语言执行时仅输出字符串'cba'。该程序不应该输入。

 print'abc'.reverse

-as we're calling .reverse
+prints cba as we're calling .reverse on the string.

 print'abc'.reverse

-which is empty and so makes no difference.
+prints abc concatenated with the result of reverse which by default works on $_ which is empty and so makes no difference.